The Friedrich Engels & Karl Marx Tours 2019

 The fact they filtered their ideas as young men through the experience of Manchester was crucial.
 As the well-known historian Asa Briggs wrote in Victorian Cities, ‘If Engels had lived not in Manchester...his conception of class and his theories of the role of class might have been very different.
 In this case Marx might have been not a communist but a currency reformer.
 The fact that Manchester was taken to be the symbol of the age in the 1840s was of central importance in modern world history.’

-There are several tours this year.
+There are several tours this year, the first on Saturday 23 February is close to the publication date of the Communist Manifesto in 1848.
+The second on Sunday 5 May takes place on the occasion of Marx's birthday.
 These follow Engels and Marx's footsteps around the city and reveal a dynamic, fascinating and diverting story.
 They also paint a picture of Manchester at, perhaps, its time of greatest international significance.There's drinking to be had too, a favourite pastime of the two Germans.

 On Thursday 28 November at 6pm there's a birthday celebration, in this case it's Friedrich Engels 198th birthday.
 This tour takes in areas of the city Engels knew well, visits the sites of the buildings and the slums, such as Little Ireland, he featured in his famous book The Condition of the Working Class in England.
 It finishes at First Street to view the recently erected statue of Engels.
 There will be time then to toast Engels' birthday.

-For all the tours meet outside John Rylands Library, Deansgate, City centre, M3 3EH, 10 minutes before your tour time.
+For most tours meet outside John Rylands Library, Deansgate, City centre, M3 3EH, 5 minutes before your tour time.

 Please book on Paypal below.
 The receipt Paypal emails back to you operates as the ticket.